gin-gonic/contrib/nocache/README.md

     g.Use(nocache.NoCache())
     g.GET("/", func(c *gin.Context) {
         c.JSON(200, gin.H{
-            "status": "It will not be cached",
+            "result": "It will not be cached",
         })
     })
 }